danielcarneirotech/StockControlApp/StockControl-UI/BEST_PRACTICES.md

 - **Component Reusability:** Design components to be reusable across the application.
 - **Separation of Concerns:** Keep components focused on specific tasks and avoid mixing logic.
 - **State Management:** Use React's built-in state management (`useState`, `useContext`) for local component state.
-When our app gets more complex, consider using `Redux Toolkit` for global state management.
+When our app gets more complex, let's use `Redux Toolkit` for global state management to avoid prop drilling.
+For example:
+    We can organize our Redux state into "slices," each representing a specific feature or domain within the application.
+Slices are located in the `src/store/slices/` directory.
+For example:
+        * `src/store/slices/reportSlice.ts`: Manages the state related to stock reports.
+        * `src/store/slices/transactionSlice.ts`: Manages the state related to transactions.
+    Each slice file should export:
+        * A `slice` object created using `createSlice` from Redux Toolkit.
+        * Action creators generated by `createSlice`.
+        * The slice's reducer as the default export.
+        * Selectors to access specific parts of the slice's state.

+    ### Async Actions and Thunks
+        For handling asynchronous actions (like API calls), we use Redux Thunks placed within the respective slice files.
+    ### Store Configuration
+        The global Redux store is configured in src/store/store.ts using configureStore from Redux Toolkit.
+The store combines all slice reducers.
 - **TypeScript:** Leverage TypeScript's type system to improve code reliability and maintainability.
 - **Code Formatting:** Use Prettier to enforce consistent code formatting.
 - **Code Linting:** Use ESLint to enforce code style and catch potential errors.